aleivaar94/Resume_Claude_SDK_Agent/docs/notes.md

 hiring_manager
 - at some point departed from main.
 Uses hiring manager parameter that is detected in query and passed into prompt so that it's included in cover letter.
 Left so that I have a reference for future implementation into RAG version.

+What have I learned?

+- Chunking strategy depends on the document structrue (resume_ale.md vs personalities_16.md)
+- Collections in vector DB can be used to separate different document types for more targeted retrieval or to organize data better.
+    - Guiding principle: create separate collections when the data represents fundamentally different semantic spaces, serves different search purposes, has different lifecycle requirements, or needs isolation for security or performance reasons.
+Think about how your users will search, what they expect to find, and whether mixing the data would produce meaningful or confusing results.
+- Metadata vs top-level payload:
+    - Promote frequently-filtered values (company, dates, role) to top-level payload fields when you upsert (duplicate is fine).
+That gives the best server-side filtering and performance.
+Keep richer context under metadata for display and downstream logic.